DeyLak/redux-restify/README.md

 ### 25.10.2017
  1. Added orderableFormFieldName to options.
 No forms and arrays can be ordered by any field.
  2. Added getEndpoint() selector to models and forms
+ 3. Added opporunity to load model by empty id(for singltone models - just loads the endpoint and save the schema)